 - Chef: Pub food is known traditionally for its hardiness and simplicity.
 As the gastropub has emerged in recent decades, good pub food has become a staple.
 They don’t have to be gourmet level, but a competent pub chef is a must.

 - Waiting Staff: You probably know that it’s common practice in most pubs to order food at the bar.
 So pub waiting staff won’t need to give restaurant-style table service.
-However, you’ll need one or two waiting staff (depending on the size of your premises) to run dishes from the kitchen to customer’s tables
+However, you’ll need one or two waiting staff (depending on the size of your premises) to run dishes from the kitchen to customer’s table.

 Draught Beer System